hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

     bucket.
 Sending the header parameter in the unprotected header bucket allows an intermediary to remove or add CWT.

-    The end-entity CWT MUST be integrity protected by COSE.
+    The end entity CWT MUST be integrity protected by COSE.
-    This can, for example, be done by sending the header parameter in the protected header, sending an 'cwt-bag' in the unprotected header combined with an 'cwt-t' in the protected header, or including the end-entity CWT in the external_aad.
+    This can, for example, be done by sending the header parameter in the protected header, sending an 'cwt-bag' in the unprotected header combined with an 'cwt-t' in the protected header, or including the end entity CWT in the external_aad.

     This header parameter allows for a single CWT or a bag of CWT to be carried in the message.